willy-it-wonka/PostgreSQL-practice-with-Docker/README.md

    ```
    docker-compose up -d
    ```
-   `-d` flag means detach mode - the containers run in the background, and you have access to the terminal.\
+   `-d` flag stands for detach mode - the containers run in the background, and you have access to the terminal.\
    `--build` - add this flag if you change something in `docker-compose.yml`.
 2. Check the list of running containers:
    ```